reem-soubany/application-runbooks/troubleshooting/application-down.md

 If a service is stopped:

-1. Check when it stopped
+* Check when it stopped
-2. Review recent changes
+* Review recent changes
-3. Restart the service if approved
+* Restart the service
-4. Test the application again
+* Test the application again

 ### 3. Check Authentication